columbia/xray/approach.md

 of malicious services, usability, and ease of instantiation on more services.

-To spur further progress in this important, and largely unexplored, area of Web transparency, we are releasing three artifacts:
+To spur further progress in this important, and largely unexplored, area of Web transparency, we are releasing several artifacts:

 1. A <a href="{{ site.baseurl }}/gmail-demo/"><font color="blue">demo service</font></a>,
 which wraps our XRay Gmail prototype and can be used by researchers, journalists, and investigators to gain visibility into Gmail's ad ecosystem.
-Using this service, we found some pretty interesting correlations, such as lots of ads targeting depression, cancer, and other illnesses; clothing ads targeting pregnancy; and lots of subprime loan ads for used cars that targeted the debt and broke keywords users' inboxes.
-Our <a href="{{ site.baseurl }}/findings/"><font color="blue">Results</font></a>
-page includes more results.
+Our experience with this service thus far

 2. Our prototype's <a href="https://github.com/MatLecu/xray/"><font color="blue">source
 code</font></a>, which can be used by researchers to both improve XRay and